lumpenputzer/microsoft-edge-configuration/README.md

 ### Policies

 Policies are provided as a Windows registry file that sets the policies for the whole machine (i.e. under `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge`).

+### Flags

+Set flags in the browser under `edge://flags`:
+- `use-angle`: Set to `D3D11on12`, because the default causes some issues with hardware acceleration (e.g. a long blank screen on browser startup).